hardolf/JRiver.MediaCenter/LyricsFinder/Documentation/ReadMe - Developer.txt

 Compatibility
 -------------
 The LyricsFinder is expected to be compatible with future versions of JRiver Media Center, as long as these feature the REST Web service (MCWS).
 The plugin should also be compatible with future versions of JRiver Media Center.
-The only requirement is editing and compiling the Plugin Installation Script.iss file.
+There is code in the Setup.iss file that finds any installed instances of the MediaCenter.

 Development environment